Sambruk/EgilSCIM/test/test_server_node/README.md

 where `<port>` is the port entered when starting the server.

-### Test SimpleSCIM
+### Test GroupSCIM

-Running `SimpleSCIM` with the configuration file should now cause the server to print the incoming requests from `SimpleSCIM` without processing them at all.
-Running `SimpleSCIM` again with the same configuration file should only report users being copied, meaning no requests are sent to `test_server`.
-If any attribute or user in the data source is altered, added or removed, only these changes will be sent the next time `SimpleSCIM` is executed with the same configuration file.
+Running `GroupSCIM` with the configuration file should now cause the server to print the incoming requests from `GroupSCIM` without processing them at all.
+Running `GroupSCIM` again with the same configuration file should only report users being copied, meaning no requests are sent to `test_server`.
+If any attribute or user in the data source is altered, added or removed, only these changes will be sent the next time `GroupSCIM` is executed with the same configuration file.
 To inspect the content of the cache, run these
 commands:

 ```
-cd /path/to/SimpleSCIM/src
+cd /path/to/GroupSCIM/src
 make simplescim_cache_file_print
 ./simplescim_cache_file_print cache-file
 ```